Pleasant Hill, California

 North PH slope / Lafayette-adjacent(varies, may be Acalanes UHSD feeders)(varies)Possibly Acalanes High or Las Lomas High (Acalanes UHSD)

 Pleasant Hill spans two high school districts (MDUSD for most addresses, Acalanes UHSD for the north slope).
-Lily verifies HSD assignment by exact address before any offer; the Acalanes boundary is the highest-leverage school-related variable for family buyers in Pleasant Hill.
+Lily verifies HSD assignment by exact address before any offer; the Acalanes boundary is the highest-leverage school-related variable for buyers in Pleasant Hill.

 Highlight schools